-Eye: In case of contact with eyes, rinse immediately with plenty of water for at least 15 minutes and seek medical advice.
-Skin:
+Eye: Rinse immediately with plenty of water for at least 20 minutes.
+DO NOT remove bitumen and seek medical attention.

-Bitumen Burns - First Aid: If hot bitumen contacts the skin, no attempt should be made to remove it.
+Skin: Bitumen Burns - First Aid.
+If hot bitumen contacts the skin, no attempt should be made to remove it.
 The bitumen covered burn area should be drenched immediately in cold, preferably running water for at least 20 minutes.
-(DO NOT use ice).
+DO NOT use ice.
 Remove any constricting rings, belts etc provided doing so does not cause further damage to the burn area, but do NOT attempt to remove clothing stuck to the bitumen.
 Do NOT attempt to clean the affected area or apply lotions and ointments.
 Cover any exposed burns with clean non-stick dressings or cling film to exclude the air.
 Do not wrap dressings too tightly and DO NOT dress areas covered with bitumen.

-Circumferential Burns: When hot bitumen completely circles a limb it may have a tourniquet effect and diminish blood circulation to the limb.
+Circumferential Burns.
+When hot bitumen completely circles a limb it may have a tourniquet effect and diminish blood circulation to the limb.
 If reduced circulation is evident, elevate the limb to reduce swelling.
 If it does not and advanced medical care is more than 20 minutes away, try carefully splitting the bitumen from the top to bottom with a heavy pair of scissors, using extreme caution to prevent damage to underlying skin.
-The patient should be referred urgently for medical attention.
+The patient should be referred urgently for medical attention